On This Day in History: August 18

 - Brojen Das from Bangladesh swims across the English Channel in a competition, as the first Bengali and the first Asian to do so.
 He came first among 39 competitors.

-- Julien Lahaut, the chairman of the Communist Party of Belgium is assassinated by far-right elements.
+- Julien Lahaut, the chairman of the Communist Party of Belgium, is assassinated.
+The Party newspaper blames royalists and Rexists.

 - Sukarno takes office as the first president of Indonesia, following the country's declaration of independence the previous day.